pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-11-15-keto-fudge.markdown

 Instructions:
 - Line an 9" square pan with parchment paper, and set aside.
 You can also use a 9x5" bread pan for a half batch

-- In a medium saucepot over medium-high heat, combine the evaporated milk, butter, and salt with a heat-proof silicone spatula.
+- In a medium saucepot over medium-high heat, combine the evaporated milk, butter, and salt with a heat-proof <a href="https://www.amazon.com/dp/B0C37QM1K3?ref=t_ac_view_request_product_image&campaignId=amzn1.campaign.1OO1S5W7ZMYBB&linkCode=tr1&tag=poormanprotei-20&linkId=amzn1.campaign.1OO1S5W7ZMYBB_1751469633605">silicone spatula</a>.
 Wear an oven mitt on your mixing hand to prevent burning from splashing

 - Bring to a full rolling boil.
 Stir constantly, scraping the bottom, sides, and corners of the pot to prevent sticking and burning.
 Let boil for 5 minutes under constant stirring
 - <center><img src="/assets/Food/Healthier Dessert/Keto Fudge/fudge-boil.jpg" alt="" class="instruction-image"></center>